JonathanShor/DoubletDetection/README.md

 labels = clf.fit(raw_counts)
 ```

-`raw_counts` is a scRNA-seq count table. `labels` is a binary vector with the value 1 representing a synthetic doublet.
+`raw_counts` is a scRNA-seq count table. `labels` is a binary vector with the value 1 representing a detected doublet.
 The length of `labels` is equal to the length of `raw_counts`.

 Advanced usage: